MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

     - *Hey*
     - *Hi*

     The response to this trigger is to return a message to the user saying *Hello.
 How can I help you today?*.
 The inclusion of this topic in the copilot explains the response you saw previously when testing it.

+1. Return to the **Topics** page, and view the **System** topics.
+Note that these include topics for common events in a conversation.
+In particular, note the following system topics:
+    - **Conversational boosting**: This topic is triggered when the user submits a message for which the copilot can't identify a corresponding topic (the user's *intent* is unknown).
+The topic then attempts to respond to the user's message by using generative AI.
+    - **Fallback**: This topic is a "fail-safe" topic that responds when the intent is unknown and an appropriate conversational AI response can't be generated.
+The fallback topic includes logic to enable the user to try again up to three times before gracefully ending the conversation, often by escalating to a human operator.
+1. Return to the **Topics** page, and note that there are three **Custom** topics with names that begin ***Lesson ...***.
+These are sample topics designed to help you learn how to create topics of your own.
+We're not going to use them in this exercise, so one-by-one, use the **More options** (**...**) menu that appears to the right of each ***Lesson ...*** topic name to **Delete** them.

-1. Return to the **Topics** page.
-Then in the **+ Add a topic** menu, select **Topic** \> **Create from description with copilot**.
+1. In the **Topics** page, in the **+ Add a topic** menu, select **Topic** \> **Create from description with copilot**.

 1. In the **Create a description with copilot** dialog box, name the new topic `Ask about expenses contact` and enter the following text to tell copilot what the topic should do: